Open-Source-Drilling-Community/drillbotics-guidelines/docs/2024/group-a.md

 3. Design Criteria

-> Teams must show the formulae used in their alrorithms.
+> Teams must show the formulae used in their algorithms.
 Provide a table
 > of the design calculations used.

 1) Design submittal by the students shall include: